 We find that, although the mechanism is predicted to induce perfect truth-telling and high effort levels, it often fails to do either.
-In addition, the mechanism frequently has disastrous welfare consequences for the involved parties because their behavior under the mechanism deviates strongly from the predicted subgame-perfect equilibrium and these deviations lead to the imposition of sizeable fines on both parties.
-Due to the frequently negative welfare consequences of the mechanism, the trading parties opt out of the mechanism in the majority of the cases when given the chance to do so.
+In addition, the mechanism frequently leads to large pecuniary losses for the involved parties, because their behavior under the mechanism deviates strongly from the predicted subgame-perfect equilibrium, and these deviations lead to the imposition of sizeable fines on both parties.
+Due to the mechanism's negative effects on parties' pecuniary payoffs, the trading parties opt out of the mechanism in the majority of the cases when given the chance to do so.
 We believe these findings provide a plausible explanation for the absence of the mechanism in real-world environments.

 Why though, does the mechanism perform so badly relative to the theoretical predictions?
-Answering this question is important because it may help theorists to design mechanisms that are immune to the behavioral forces that render Maskin and Tirole's SPI mechanism so inefficient.
+An answer to this question is important, because it highlights a set of factors that should be taken into account in future implementation research, in order to help theorists design mechanisms that are likely to be effective in real-world settings.
 To answer this question, we briefly need to describe the essential components of the SPI mechanism.